 The Equality Act 2010 states schools are required to eliminate discrimination on the grounds of sexual orientation, gender identity and gender reassignment.
 This includes HBT bullying.
-The School promotes equal opportunities and fostering of good relationships.
-This means the School takes proactive stepsto promote, respect and understand LGBT+ people and issues.
+St Martin's Prep promotes equal opportunities and fostering of good relationships.
+This means St Martin's Prep takes proactive stepsto promote, respect and understand LGBT+ people and issues.